anvbackman/Programvaruteknik-DT181G/Project/README.md

 The other mechanic found that could benefit from a design pattern were the creation of the playable character and the obstacles.
 By implementing the Abstract Factory Pattern which can be used to create game objects via the Model without the specification of their concrete classes.
-Although this might not be very useful considering the game only contains the Bird and Object, this could be a flexible way to make it easier in the future if one were to implement more objects.
+Although this might not be very useful considering the game only contains the Bird and Obstacle, this could be a flexible way to make it easier in the future if one were to implement more objects.